 directorship and sound corporate governance; and,

-- Result in better directors, better boards and better business in the
+- Professionally contribute to better boards and better business in the

 interest of South Africa.